 - (1) Security Interest (SI).
 This type of incident involves the loss, theft, compromise, or suspected compromise of Departmental assets. - (2) Management Interest (MI).
 This type of incident does not necessarily involve Departmental assets but is a unique type of incident that may have potential undesirable impacts.
 MI incidents therefore warrant management notification.
-MI incidents differ from SI and Procedural Interest (PI) incidents in that the emphasis is on notification; therefore, MI incidents do not require formal inquiry, closure, etc. - (3) Procedural Interest (PI).
-This type of incident is associated with the failure to adhere to security procedures, and all evidence surrounding the incident suggests the asset was not compromised or the likelihood of compromise is remote.
+MI incidents differ from SI and Procedural Interest (PI) incidents in that the emphasis is on notification; therefore, MI incidents do not require formal inquiry, closure, etc., but must still be categorized as A or B.